-I accept insurance and am in network with 60+ insurance providers including:
+I accept insurance and am in network with the following providers:

-If you do not have insurance, financial assistance is available through the United Way and other grants.
+If you do not have insurance, financial assistance is sometimes available, contact the office directly for more information 769-224-4234.

 When Are Appointments Available?

-I see clients Monday through Thursday 9am-5pm.
+I see clients Monday through Thursday 8:30am-5pm.
 I have appointments in the office during these hours and also online virtual sessions.